Advertiser Disclosure

 Staying at Hilton as an elite member is another way to earn Hilton Honors points.
 Silver members earn 20% bonus points, Gold members earn 80% bonus points, and Diamond members earn 100% bonus points.

 Members can also accumulate Hilton points by transferring Amex points to Hilton or by taking Lyft rides.
-We do not recommend transferring Amex points to Hilton but we do recommend using Lyft to earn 3x points per $1 spent on rides.
+We do not recommend transferring Amex points to Hilton, but we do recommend using Lyft to earn 3x points per $1 spent on rides.

-In short, not only can you earn a boatload of Hilton points from their credit cards, hotel stays as an elite member and Lyft rides will help to pad your balance.
+In short, not only can you earn a boatload of Hilton points from its co-branded credit cards, hotel stays as an elite member and Lyft rides will help to pad your balance.
 When you combine all of these point-earning methods, you will have more than enough Hilton points to book a stay at any of the properties on this list.

 Final Thoughts